tldr-pages/tldr/pages/common/moreutils.md

 # moreutils

-> A collection of the UNIX tools that nobody thought to write long ago when UNIX was young.
+> A collection of UNIX tools.
 > moreutils isn't a command, but a set of commands.
 > More information: <https://joeyh.name/code/moreutils/>.